bluenviron/mediamtx/README.md

 The RTSP protocol supports the UDP-multicast transport protocol, that allows a server to send packets once, regardless of the number of connected readers, saving bandwidth.

 This mode must be requested by readers when handshaking with the server; once a reader has completed a handshake, the server will start sending multicast packets.
-Other readers will be instructed to pull the stream from the existing multicast packets.
+Other readers will be instructed to read existing multicast packets.
 When all multicast readers have disconnected from the server, the latter will stop sending multicast packets.

 To request and read a stream with UDP-multicast, you can use _FFmpeg_: